Skip to main content

 Speech API Example

-Access to the REST Speech API (available on port 8082 using HTTP), is also possible via HTTPS:
+Access to the REST Speech API, is also possible via HTTPS:

 • The private key file normally has a '.key' extension and should look similar to the example below.